 Most popular search engines (Booking.com, Agoda, Hostelworld, etc.) have a range of accommodation options in Thailand.
 However, we’d recommend you start your search with Hotels Combined.

 Hotels Combined is a meta-aggregator.
 It combs the other popular booking sites, finds the best price, and then lets you book with the popular hotel booking sites (like (Booking.com, Agoda, etc.).
-As it doesn't include Hostelworld, you need to check that site manually.
+As it doesn't include Hostelworld, you must manually check that site.

 How Much Can You Save Using HotelsCombined?

 We get into the specific prices below in our Sample Thailand Accommodation Budget.
-Still, we've tried to give a high-level guesstimate about the actual savings you can expect by using this technique.
+Still, we've tried to give a high-level guesstimate about the savings you can expect using this technique.

-We estimate a 2-week trip through Thailand will cost you between $42 and $688, depending on your travel style (from super cheap to more of a flashpacker style).
+We estimate that a two-week trip through Thailand will cost between $42 and $688, depending on your travel style (from super cheap to more of a flashpacker).

 Sample Accommodation Budget in Thailand